vc4all/site/README.md

 hugo && rsync -avz --delete public/ deploy@136-144-205-16.colo.transip.net:/var/www/main/current/

 Anyone whose key is added to deploy user can run this.

+note: if you're using a ssh key with a custom name you need to select the specific key: hugo && rsync -e "ssh -i /home/USERNAME/.ssh/vc4all_server" -avz --delete public/ deploy@136.144.205.16:/var/www/main/current/

 TODO: hook this into a make target
 TODO: Checks preconditions such as proper git-tags, branches, permissions